Prince-of-tech/prince-of-tech/README.md

 </p>
 ---

 # 👨‍💻 About Me

 I am a passionate and results-driven Data Analyst dedicated to transforming raw data into actionable business insights.
-I specialize in data cleaning, analysis, visualization, and dashboard development using tools like Excel, SQL, Power BI, and Python.
+I specialize in data cleaning, analysis, visualization, and dashboard development using tools like Excel, SQL and Power BI.

 I enjoy solving business problems with data-driven solutions and creating interactive dashboards that help organizations monitor performance, improve decision-making, and uncover valuable trends.